 - Acetic acid is used as a coagulant in the rubber manufacturing process.

 - Carboxylic acids are utilised for a variety of reasons in the rubber, leather, and textile industries.

 - Hexanedioic acid is a chemical that is utilised in the manufacture of nylon-6,6.

-- Chelating compounds like ethylenediaminetetraacetic acid (EDTA) are widely used in a variety of applications.
+- Chelating compounds like ethylenediaminetetraacetic acid are widely used in a variety of applications.

 - Chemicals with the carboxyl functional group are used to make several polymers.

 - For humans, carboxylic acids are the building blocks of essential fatty acids.
-Omega-6 and omega-3 fatty acids are two examples of this.
+Omega-6 and omega-3 fatty acids are two of the many examples.